 It has been the policy of the Association that unrestricted funds which have not been designated for a specific use should be maintained at a level equivalent to approximately three months' (i.e. 25%) of unrestricted expenditure.
 The Executive Committee's Members considered that reserves at this level would ensure that, in the event of a significant drop in funding, they would be able to continue the Association's current activities while consideration was given to ways in which additional funds might be raised.
 In parallel, and as per the Financial Memorandum in force at the time, the House of Commons and House of Lords, as principal funders, expect reserves of no more than 25% of our maximum grant funding.
-Bearing in mind the balance required, an appropriate level of reserves has been maintained throughout the year.
-At year-end, reserves stood at £669,039, which represents 32% of the current maximum grant funding agreed by the two Houses.
-As described above, reserves are forecast to be reduced towards the target level by a planned in-year deficit in the next period.
+Bearing in mind the balance required, we believe an appropriate level of reserves has been maintained throughout the year.
+At year-end, reserves stood at £650,213, which represents 32% of the current maximum grant funding agreed by the two Houses.
+In practice, cash holdings were significantly lower than that due to prepayments for extensive activity early in the first quarter of the next period.
+As described above, reserves are forecast to be reduced below the target level by a planned in-year deficit in the next period.